apollographql/apollo-client/docs/source/networking/advanced-http-networking.md

 });
 ```

-Given the code above, the header's `Authorization` value will be that of `token` from `localStorage` by `authMiddleware` and the `recent-activity` value will  be set by `otherMiddleware` to `lastOnlineTime` again from `localStorage`.
+In the code above, the header's `Authorization` value will be that of `token` from `localStorage` by `authMiddleware` and the `recent-activity` value will be set by `otherMiddleware` to `lastOnlineTime` again from `localStorage`.
 This example shows how you can use more than one middleware to make multiple/separate modifications to the request being processed in the form of a chain.
 This example doesn't show the use of `localStorage`, but is instead just meant to demonstrate the use of more than one middleware using Apollo Link.

 ### Afterware

-'Afterware' is very similar to a middleware, except that an afterware runs after a request has been made,
-that is when a response is going to get processed.
-It's perfect for responding to the situation where a user becomes logged out during their session.
+Afterware is very similar to middleware, except that it runs after a request has been made, and the response is about to be processed.
+Much like middleware, Apollo Link was designed to make afterware easy and powerful to use with Apollo.
+As an example, it's perfect for responding to situations where a user becomes logged out during their session.

-Much like middlewares, Apollo Link was designed to make afterwares easy and powerful to use with Apollo!

 The following example demonstrates how to implement an afterware function.